Steve Flink

-Steve Flink is an American sports journalist and historian.
+Steve Flink (born June 26, 1952 in Santa Monica, California) is an American sports journalist and historian.
 Flink, who has been a columnist and editor with such magazines as World Tennis Magazine, Tennis Week and Tennis Channel and published two monographs on the history of tennis, in 2017 was elected to the International Tennis Hall of Fame in the Contributor category.

-Flink was born in the New York City and became a fan of tennis in 1965, at age 12, when his father Stanley took the boy to the Wimbledon Championships.
+Flink was born in the New York City and became a fan of tennis in 1965, at age 12, when his father Stanley took him to the Wimbledon Championships.
 Later the same year Steve for the first time watched the US National Championships in New York.
 Flink himself recalls that as 15 years old he has already decided to become a tennis reporter.
 While still a boy, he also developed an interest in sports statistics.

 In 1970, Flink moved to England where he began studying at the U.S. International University in Sussex.
 During his college years, he took part in student tennis competitions, showing remarkable consistence and "well rounded game" according to the team brochures.
 His father introduced him to future International Tennis Hall of Famers Bud Collins and John Barrett.
 In 1972 Collins, who was aware of Steve's flair for statistics and historical facts, hired the youth to help him at Wimbledon and the US Open.
 Steve was feeding Collins various facts and statistics during his reportages.
 The same year Flink first met Jack Kramer, who later became one of his mentors.

 In 1973 Flink interviewed Chris Evert and sold the story to the World Tennis Magazine.
 After publishing another story in 1974 in the same magazine he was offered a permanent job by its owner Gladys Heldman.
 Flink's collaboration with World Tennis continued until 1991, and he took the positions of a columnist and an editor with this magazine.
 Since 1982 he has also covered the Wimbledon Championships and the French Open for CBS Radio (where he worked for more than 25 years), in 1970s and 1980s worked as a statistician for CBS, NBC and ABC telecasts and in 1980–1996 was a color commentator for ESPN and MSG.
 From 1992 to 2007 Flink was a senior correspondent for Tennis Week, and since 2007 he works as a columnist for the online magazine Tennis Channel.